 Meekranz and Oktav

-The beginning of May heralds two Luxembourgish traditions.
-One has its origins in pagan times, and even during lockdown you can visit the forest and make a May wreath.
-The other, Oktav, can be celebrated online.
+The end of April and beginning of May herald two Luxembourgish traditions.
+One has its origins in pagan times, and you can visit the forest and make a May wreath.
+The other, Oktav, culminates in a city procession.
 You can find out a bit about both customs in this article.

 Most people know that 1 May is Labour Day, and since 1889 it's been a day off for workers in Luxembourg, and a time for them to reiterate their demands on pay and rights, as well as to celebrate.
-The trade union OGBL, together with ASTI and ASTM, usually organises a Fête du Travail at Neumunster Abbey cultural centre with live music, food stalls and kids' activities.
-This year, it has of course been cancelled.
+The trade union OGBL, together with ASTI and ASTM, used to organise a Fête du Travail at Neumunster Abbey cultural centre with live music, food stalls and kids' activities.
+Since the start of the pandemic, this fete has been on hold.

 But did you know that 1 May has a much older tradition – Meekranz, or the day to make a May wreath and hang it on your door.